1824 United States presidential election

-The 1824 United States presidential election was the tenth quadrennial presidential election.
-It was held from Tuesday, October 26 to Thursday, December 2, 1824.
+Presidential elections were held in the United States from October 26 to December 2, 1824.
 Andrew Jackson, John Quincy Adams, Henry Clay and William Crawford were the primary contenders for the presidency.
 The result of the election was inconclusive, as no candidate won a majority of the electoral vote.
 In the election for vice president, John C. Calhoun was elected with a comfortable majority of the vote.
 Because none of the candidates for president garnered an electoral vote majority, the U.S. House of Representatives, under the provisions of the Twelfth Amendment, held a contingent election.
-On February 9, 1825, the House voted (with each state delegation casting one vote) to elected John Quincy Adams as president.
+On February 9, 1825, the House voted (with each state delegation casting one vote) to elect John Quincy Adams as president.

 The Democratic-Republican Party had won six consecutive presidential elections and by 1824 was the only national political party.
-However, as the election approached, the presence of multiple viable candidates resulted in there being multiple nominations by the contending factions, signaling the splintering of the party and an end to the Era of Good Feelings.
+However, as the election approached, the presence of multiple viable candidates resulted in there being multiple nominations by the contending factions, signaling the splintering of the party and an end to the Era of Good Feelings, as well as the First Party System.

 Adams won New England, Jackson and Adams split the mid-Atlantic states, Jackson and Clay split the Western states, and Jackson and Crawford split the Southern states.
-Jackson finished with a plurality of the popular vote and the electoral vote, due to the Three-fifths Compromise, while the other three candidates each finished with a significant share of the votes.
+Jackson finished with a plurality of the popular vote (there was no popular vote in six states including New York, the most populous state), and also of the electoral vote (due to the Three-fifths Compromise), while the other three candidates each finished with a significant share of the votes.
 Clay, who had finished fourth, was eliminated.
+Adams was the first son of a former president to become president.

 This is one of two presidential elections (along with the 1800 election) that have been decided in the House.
 It is also one of five elections in which the winner did not achieve at least a plurality of the national popular vote and the only election in which the candidate who received the most electoral votes from the Electoral College did not win the election.
+It is also, to date, the election with the lowest popular vote percentage for an elected president (32.7%).